gordon-cs/Project-Phoenix/README.md

 - As the name might suggest, rcitrain.gordon.edu is the development site.
 Use it to make sure the changes work as expected on the web
 - Once you are sure everything works on rcitrain.gordon.edu, publish to rci.gordon.edu

 Publish profiles have been set up to make publishing hassle free.
 When you publish to rcitrain.gordon.edu, the published web application will access the RCITrain database.
 When you publish to rci.gordon.edu, the published web applicatoin will access the main RCI database.
-This should happen automatically.
+This should happen automatically thanks to the publish profiles.

 To publish:
 - Open Visual Studio as **an administrator**.